dwyl/javascript-todo-list-tutorial/README.md

 Anyone who knows a _little_ bit of JavaScript and wants to learn how to organize/structure <br />
-their code/app in the most _sane_, predictable and testable way.
+their code/app in a _sane_, predictable and testable way.

 ### _Prerequisites_?